Jennifer Locke Davitt

 Special Projects Librarian

-Before becoming the library’s Special Projects Librarian, Jen worked in the Library’s Faculty Services Department.
+Jen is the library’s Special Projects Librarian and is currently acting as the interim Head of Acquisitions & Collection Care.
+She previously was the Head of Faculty Services at the library.
 She has also taught a number of classes at the Law Center, including Advanced Legal Research, Legal Research Skills for Practice and Introduction to Scholarly Note Writing.

 She joined Georgetown in September 2004, shortly after graduating from the Law Librarianship program at the University of Washington.
 Before attending library school, she practiced corporate and securities law at a firm in Boston.
 Jen received her bachelor's degree in history from Middlebury College and her J.D. from Duke.